QubesOS/qubes-doc/customization/fedora-minimal-template-customization.md

 *Note*: the template may not start in Qubes R3 when using kernel 3.19 (unstable).
 In this case, switch the AppVM or TemplateVM to the kernel 3.18.

-*Note*: If you have doubts about a set of tool or package you want to install, start installing and testing it in an AppVM.
+*Note*: If you have doubts about a set of tools or package you want to install, start installing and testing it in an AppVM.
 You can then reproduce it later in your TemplateVM if you are satisfied.
-That the (QubesOS?) template philosophy.
+That is the (QubesOS?) template philosophy.

 Standard tools installation
 ================